 The model projection for normal care assumes a 60% decrease in the hospitalization risk for the BA.1 subtype of the Omicron variant compared to the Delta variant and a further reduction for the current period dominated by the BA.2 subtype.
-Based on the continuing relaxation in the cases (Figure 4), the age distribution of cases and the observed dynamics in normal care demands with the corresponding adaptation in the hospitalization risks, the projections indicate a slightly faster decreasing trend in the normal care demands compared to the previous projections (Figure 5).
-The further reduction in the hospitalization risk for the current situation is probably based on more infections of vaccinated and boostered people who have a reduced risk to develop severe symptoms.
-In addition, the improved treatment strategies by antiviral compounds may further decrease the anticipated hospital demands.
-Note that hospitalizations strongly depend on the age distribution of cases since older people are more likely to develop severe symptoms and that booster shots are essential to push down the curve.
-Hence, changes in the age distribution and the administration of booster shots can significantly modify the projections.
+Based on the continuing relaxation in the cases (Figure 4), the age distribution of cases and the observed dynamics in normal care demands with the corresponding adaptation in the hospitalization risks, the projections indicate a similar decreasing trend in the normal care demands as in the previous projections (Figure 5).
+The improved treatment strategies by antiviral compounds have contributed to a further decrease in the anticipated hospital demands.
+Note that hospitalizations strongly depend on the age distribution of cases since older people are more likely to develop severe symptoms and that booster shots are essential to push and keep down the curve.
+Hence, changes in the age distribution and the administration of refresher booster shots can significantly modify the projections.

 Figure 5.
 Comparison of midterm projections for the 7-day average of normal care demands from this week (left) and last week (right) based on the extended epidemiological SIR model.
-The blue solid line represents the most likely scenario whereas the optimistic (dashed line) and pessimistic scenarios (dashed-dotted line) correspond to a 13% decrease and increase in social interactions.
-The adaptation in the hospitalization risk and the current epidemic dynamics in the hospitals leads to a slightly faster reduction in normal care demands with potentially less than 10 cases/day on average (left) similar to the projections from 2 weeks ago (right).
+The blue solid line represents the most likely scenario whereas the optimistic (dashed line) and pessimistic scenarios (dashed-dotted line) correspond to a 14% decrease and increase in social interactions.
+The adaptation in the hospitalization risk and the current epidemic dynamics in the hospitals leads to a continuing reduction in normal care demands with potentially less than 10 cases/day on average in June (left) similar to the projections from 2 weeks ago (right).

 The corresponding projections for ICU demands also reflect the 80% reduced ICU hospitalization risk for the Omicron variant and an additional reduction for vaccinated people.
 Together with the current age distribution of cases, the projections with the adapted hospitalization risk indicate a further reduction during the next weeks with around 1 case on average at the beginning of June (Fig. 6 left) similar to the previous projections (Fig. 6 right).
-The current stable situation is also indicated by the pessimistic scenario with a 13% increase in social interactions, which would still only lead to minor increase to 5 cases per day.
+The current stable situation is also indicated by the pessimistic scenario with a 14% increase in social interactions, which would still only lead to minor increase to 5 cases per day.
 Note that hospitalization and specifically ICU demands strongly depend on the age structure and vaccination status of cases.
 Hence, it is particularly important that vulnerable people are vaccinated and remain cautious in their social interactions to prevent severe cases.

 Figure 6.
 Comparison of midterm projections for the 7-day average of ICU demands from this week (left) and last week (right).
-The blue solid line represents the most likely scenario and the optimistic (dashed line) and pessimistic scenarios (dotted-dashed line) correspond to a 13% decrease and increase in social interactions.
-Based on the adaptation of the current hospitalization risk and the recent dynamics, the projections exhibit a continuing decrease in ICU demands with maximal 5 beds on average for the next weeks in the pessimistic scenario (left) similar to the previous projection from 2 weeks ago (right).
+The blue solid line represents the most likely scenario and the optimistic (dashed line) and pessimistic scenarios (dotted-dashed line) correspond to a 14% decrease and increase in social interactions.
+Based on the adaptation of the current hospitalization risk and the recent dynamics, the projections exhibit a reduced demand for the next weeks in ICU beds with less than 5 cases on average in the pessimistic scenario (left) similar to the previous projection from 2 weeks ago (right).

 Figure 7.
 Number of daily tests performed (top) and overall normalized positive tests (bottom).
-During the current week, the 7-day average of positivity rate (grey) has stabilized at around 28% compared to 32% two weeks ago.
+During the current week, the 7-day average of positivity rate (grey) has decreased to around 24% compared to 28% two weeks ago.

 Figure 8.
-During the current week, the number of estimated active cases has decreased by 31% to 9,989 cases compared to 14,641 cases last week.
+During the current week, the number of estimated active cases has further decreased by 29% to 7,119 cases compared to 9,989 cases last week.